 3. 3D Printing will Spark a Creative Renaissance

-As 3D printing becomes more and more common, it’ll become easier and easier for inventors and creatives to turn their ideas into realities.
+As 3D printing becomes more and more common, it’ll become more accessible and easier for inventors and creatives to turn their ideas into realities.
 3D printing already makes it far easier for inventors to produce prototypes.
 In the future, the manufacturing process could be carried out by 3D printing as well.
 In a few decades, we might see the store shelves packed with a variety of 3D printed products that today would be unimaginable.

 Are you an inventor trying to bring your product to the market?
-Contact Cad Crowd and we’ll set you up with a 3D printing expert to help you produce your prototype.
+Contact Cad Crowd, and we’ll set you up with a 3D printing expert to help you produce your prototype.

 4. 3D Printing Could Help Solve the Housing Crisis

 Housing prices are skyrocketing across the West.
 Far fewer young people can afford to buy homes than their parents, and many people have difficulty even affording rent.
 3D printing could help address that.
 A Chinese company called Winsun offers 3D houses built entirely out of recycled materials, which cost less than $5000 to produce.
 Their process uses “ink” made from fiberglass, steel, cement, binder, and recycled rubble.
 They’ve already built housing in China, have recently expanded to Saudi Arabia, and plan on expanding to twenty other countries over the next few years.
 3D printing allows home builders to save on transportation costs, building materials, and labor costs.
 The cities of the future may be built through 3D printing!

 5. New Kinds of Crime Will Emerge